How to Manage Relocating for a New Job

 Inquire about relocation assistance

 The Allied survey found that 63 per cent of companies offered relocation packages.
-That's a considerable perk, as moving can be expensive, especially for adults moving to different parts of the country.
+That’s a considerable perk, as moving can be expensive, especially for adults moving to different parts of the country or world.
 Asking about relocation expenses before being offered a job can be tricky, but some companies may mention such packages in their job ads or in their initial meetings with out-of-town candidates.

 Ask what relocation packages cover